expfactory/expfactory-python/doc/source/getting-started.rst

       vagrant ssh

-  7. Your experiment is located in $HOME/psiturk-battery.
-The build files are in psiturk-build.
+  7. Your experiment is located in $HOME/efactory-battery.
+The build files are in efactory-build.
 Note that when you turn the server on and debug, you will need the -p option to make sure the machine does not attempt to open the link with a browser in the terminal.

 ::

-    cd $HOME/psiturk-battery
+    cd $HOME/efactory-battery
     psiturk
     server on
     debug -p